bitsoflove/bol_wygwam_media/README.md

 ## Usage

 ### Steps
-1. Create eg. a news fieldgroup with a ChannelImages fieldtype and a Wygwam fieldtype
+1. Create eg. a news fieldgroup with a Channel Images fieldtype and a Wygwam fieldtype
-2. Publish a news item and upload images to your 'ChannelImages' fieldtype
+2. Publish a news item and upload images to your Channel Images fieldtype
 3. Add the pre-defined tag inside Wygwam fieldtype

         Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin dictum nulla vitae leo aliquam rhoncus.